Local and Mixing-Based Algorithms for Gaussian Graphical Model Selection from Glauber Dynamics: :

 However, this naive strategy has some limitations.
 First, while we can tell whether $i$ and $j$ alternate in updates, there is no way to guarantee that the neighbors of $i$ remain unaffected during the interval in question (since we do not know the graph structure!).
-To address this, we show how one can choose the length of the update interval appropriately to make sure that the required sequence of updates for nodes $i$ and $j$ is observed frequently enough, while making sure the neighbors of node $i$ are not updated too often; see Lemmas~\ref{lemma: Probability of event A}-\ref{lemma: Probability of event D}.
+To address this, we show how one can choose the length of the update interval appropriately to make sure that the required sequence of updates for nodes $i$ and $j$ is observed frequently enough, while making sure the neighbors of node $i$ are not updated too often; see Lemmas~\ref{lemma: Probability of event U}-\ref{lemma: Probability of event Q}.

-The idea behind our test and this fix is inspired by \cite{bresler2014learning}.
-There are however several challenges specific to the Gaussian case that do not occur in \cite{bresler2014learning} for the Ising model case.
+The idea behind our test and this fix is inspired by~\citep{bresler2014learning}.
+There are however several challenges specific to the Gaussian case that do not occur in~\citep{bresler2014learning} for the Ising model case.
 First, the form of the test statistic is rather different and demands a different analysis technique.
-That is, the proposed test statistic considers not merely the probability of sign flips, but instead the ratio of the change in the values of samples.
+That is, the proposed test statistic considers not merely the probability of sign flips, but instead the product of the change in the values of samples.
 Second, this test statistic could be uninformative (even in expectation) if the updates are too large; this is not a concern in the Ising model case, where all random variables are bounded.
-Finally, the variance of this test statistic can be unbounded, potentially overwhelming the signal if the changes in $X_j$ are too small.
-Note that without a uniform lower bound on the absolute value of denominator of the test statistic, its expectation does not exist.
 Our algorithm and analysis carefully deal with these while also ensuring that the test statistic retains enough power to recover the underlying graph.

+The asymmetry of the \(i,i,j,i\)-type window is essential.
+A preliminary version~\cite{TRD25} of this work used an \(i,j,i\)-type update pattern and a ratio of coordinate increments.
+That statistic is not valid in general: when \(\{i,j\}\in E\), the middle \(j\)-update can depend on the noise injected during the preceding \(i\)-update, so the denominator of the ratio is not conditionally independent of the numerator noise.
+The additional update of coordinate \(i\) acts as a buffer.
+After this second \(i\)-update, the subsequent change in \(i\) can be related to the intervening change in \(j\) without carrying the problematic dependence from the first \(i\)-update.
+We therefore aggregate products of increments rather than ratios.
+The product form is less direct as an estimator of \(\beta_{ij}\), but it has the conditional moment structure needed for a valid edge test.

-\section{The Algorithm}
+\subsection{The \algone{} Algorithm}